 When an endpoint subscribes to an event, it first ensures that the above infrastructure exists.
 It then adds a binding from the exchange corresponding to the subscribed type to its own exchange.

 When an endpoint publishes an event, it first ensures that the above infrastructure exists.
-It then sends the message to the exchange corresponding to the type being published.
+It then publishes the message to the exchange corresponding to the message type being published.

 The direct routing topology routes all events through a single exchange,

 amq. by default.
 Events are published using a routing key based on the event type, and subscribers will use that key to filter their subscriptions.